pvandervelde/zinger/engineering.md

       expecting to have to change the ride height extremely quickly
       * Note that this approach could bind if the height changes while there's torque on the system (because torque causes friction etc.)

-### Electronics for motors

 * Motor drives
 * Speed sensors
 * Shunt regulator - Handles overvoltage if a motor steps down etc.
-* Slew rate generator - how fast / slow can you change the motor speed -> Because gearboxes don't like quick changes

-### Steering system - Mechanics

 * Co-axial rotations
 * Drive motor position
   * Motors not on turning section